Tony Fernandez: Career

-Promoted to the Blue Jays in 1983, Fernández became the team's full-time shortstop in 1985, and contributed significantly to the team winning its first division title that year.
-Fernández continued to star for the Jays for several years afterwards.
+Promoted to the Blue Jays in 1983, Fernandez became the team's full-time shortstop in 1985, and contributed significantly to the team winning its first division title that year.
+Fernandez continued to star for the Jays for several years afterwards.
 His 213 hits in 1986 were, at the time, a major league single-season record for a shortstop.

-Before the 1991 season, Fernández was traded to the San Diego Padres in a deal that also sent Jays star Fred McGriff to San Diego in exchange for Roberto Alomar and Joe Carter.
-Fernández played for San Diego for two years.
+Before the 1991 season, Fernandez was traded to the San Diego Padres in a deal that also sent Jays star Fred McGriff to San Diego in exchange for Roberto Alomar and Joe Carter.
+Fernandez played for San Diego for two years.
 After the 1992 season, the Padres traded him to the New York Mets for D. J. Dozier, Wally Whitehurst, and a player to be named later.
 After a disappointing start to the 1993 season, the Mets traded him back to the Blue Jays for Darrin Jackson.
 He played well for the remainder of the season and was instrumental in helping the Blue Jays win the 1993 World Series against the Philadelphia Phillies.
-In that World Series, Fernández drove in nine runs, a record for a shortstop.
+In that World Series, Fernandez drove in nine runs, a record for a shortstop.

-Before the 1995 season, Fernández signed a two-year contract with the New York Yankees.
-It was because of an injury early in the season to Fernández that Derek Jeter was called up to the major leagues for the first time.
-Fernández injured his elbow during spring training in 1996, and missed the entire season.
-When Fernández left the Yankees, he would end up becoming the last Yankees player to wear #6, as it would be worn by manager Joe Torre in 1996 and end up being retired for him in 2014.
+Before the 1995 season, Fernandez signed a two-year contract with the New York Yankees.
+It was because of an injury early in the season to Fernandez that Derek Jeter was called up to the major leagues for the first time.
+Fernandez injured his elbow during spring training in 1996, and missed the entire season.
+When Fernandez left the Yankees, he would end up becoming the last Yankees player to wear #6, as it would be worn by manager Joe Torre in 1996 and end up being retired for him in 2014.

-Fernández signed with the Cleveland Indians for the 1997 season.
+Fernandez signed with the Cleveland Indians for the 1997 season.
 Thanks in large part to his own game-winning home run against Baltimore in the American League Championship Series—the only 1–0 game in MLB postseason history with an extra-innings home run—he played in the 1997 World Series with the Indians.
-In Game 7 of the World Series against the Florida Marlins, Fernández hit a two-run single in the top of the third inning for the Indians' only runs of the game, and was in position to be credited with the Series-winning hit for Cleveland, had they won the game.
-However, in the bottom of the 11th inning, Fernández committed an error on a potential double play ball while playing at second base, and the eventual World Series-winning run was put on base as a result.
+In Game 7 of the World Series against the Florida Marlins, Fernandez hit a two-run single in the top of the third inning for the Indians' only runs of the game, and was in position to be credited with the Series-winning hit for Cleveland, had they won the game.
+However, in the bottom of the 11th inning, Fernandez committed an error on a potential double play ball while playing at second base, and the eventual World Series-winning run was put on base as a result.